-(M) Restricted stock units granted December 18, 2014.
-One-fourth of the units vested on December 18, 2015 and one-fourth are scheduled to vest on each of December 18, 2016, 2017 and 2018.
+(O) Restricted stock units granted December 18, 2014.
+One-half of the remaining units vested on December 18, 2016 and one-half are scheduled to vest on December 18, 2017.
+Excludes restricted stock units that will not vest due to the timing of Mr. Staggs's termination.

-(N) Restricted stock units granted December 18, 2014 scheduled to vest on December 18, 2017, subject to satisfaction of a total shareholder return and earnings per share test, with the number of units vesting depending on the level at which the tests were satisfied.
+(P) Restricted stock units granted December 18, 2014 scheduled to vest on December 18, 2017, subject to satisfaction of a total shareholder return and earnings per share test, with the number of units vesting depending on the level at which the tests were satisfied.
 The amount shown is the maximum number of units that could vest.

-(O) One-fourth of the remaining unexercisable options are scheduled to become exercisable on each of February 5, 2016, 2017, 2018 and 2019.
+(Q) Options granted February 5, 2015.
+One-half of the remaining unexercisable options are scheduled to become exercisable on each of February 5, 2017 and 2018.
+Excludes options that will not vest due to the timing of Mr. Staggs's termination.

-(P) The units are scheduled to vest on February 5, 2018 subject to determination that the test to assure eligibility under Section 162(m) was satisfied and also subject to satisfaction of a total shareholder return and earnings per share test, with the number of units vesting depending on the level at which the tests were satisfied.
+(R) Restricted stock units granted February 5, 2015.
+The units are scheduled to vest on February 5, 2018 subject to satisfaction of a total shareholder return and earnings per share test, with the number of units vesting depending on the level at which the tests were satisfied.
 The amount shown is the maximum number of units that could vest.